-All good dog owners want to keep their dogs healthy.
+Caring dog owners want to take good care of their dogs.
 You love your dog, and you want her to be healthy and happy.
-Help keep your dog on the path to wellness with these dog health guidelines.
+Help keep your dog on the path to wellness by following some basic dog health guidelines.

 Expert Veterinary Care

 High-quality veterinary care sets the foundation for your dog’s overall health.
 Start by finding a veterinarian you can trust and visit that vet regularly.
 Routine wellness examinations should be performed by your vet at least once a year.

 All dogs need to be vaccinated and given heartworm prevention.
 Most should be on flea and tick prevention as well.
 Talk to your vet about the appropriate vaccinations for your dog's lifestyle and the most appropriate type of heartworm prevention.
 Ask your vet about options to prevent and treat fleas and ticks.

 Puppies will need to be seen every few weeks during the first few months of their lives, primarily for their puppy vaccinations and to ensure they are growing at a healthy rate.
 The vet and staff can also help you with puppy-raising tips during these visits.